JuliaDataCubes/YAXArrays.jl/docs/src/UserGuide/read.md

 # Read YAXArrays and Datasets

-Here we learn how to open files as arrays and datasets.
+This section describes how to read files, URLs, and directories into YAXArrays and datasets.

 ## Read Zarr